-MB6800 Applied Business Administration Capstone (3 credits) 6 weeks
+MD6800 Dual Masters Capstone (3 credits) 6 weeks

-This course serves as the culmination and integration of the learning from all MBA courses.
-There will be a synthesis of business and administration strategies and practices from leadership, economics, marketing, operational analysis, ethics, managerial accounting, and finance.
+This course serves as the culmination and integration of the learning from all Masters of Business Administration and Master of Arts in Ministry courses.
+There will be a synthesis of business administration strategies with the integration of their Personal Credo and Philosophy of Ministry in a capstone project.